ongzhongfei/installer_guide/docs/r.md

     ![Screenshot](img/rstudio_inst2.jpg)
 <br></br>

-\* Note: If you are prompted to enter admin username and password upon launching the executable file, kindly contact Ong Zhong Fei from JPS (zhongfei@bnm.gov.my)

 ## Section 3: Running R Studio
 To launch R Studio, type “r studio” in your PC’s search box and click on “RStudio”